nobletrout/plaintext_LTE/EASY_MODE.md

 # What is easy mode?
 Easy mode is offloading as much of the cognitive load of understanding the giant spaghetti mess of LTE networks onto someone else and making it their problem.
 Mobile networks need something known as "the core" which manages the interrelationship between multiple towers, billing, access, metering, etc. You can offload 90% of that to a SaaS offering by a few manufacturers, which gets you from "I have a bunch of gear" to "I have a working network."
 The trade off is that they charge a small fee ($1.00 / UE / Month) that you could save if you operated your own network ("Packet Core").

-# can't get nove 430i to GPS Sync
+# can't get nova 430i to GPS Sync

 having issues with `Cell Status`?
 Google SAS says everything is hunky dory?